ananyasen/FoodTrucks/README.md

-This is a toy CLI to print out a list of food trucks that are open at the current date and current time.
+This is a toy NodeJS CLI to print out a list of food trucks that are open at the current date and current time.
 For ease of use, user can view the results few at a time.

 !['food truck!'](./Output_FoodTrucksOpenNow_CLI_Questions.png "Find Food Trucks")